UAlbertaFSAE/f1tenth/simulator/README.md

 **Supported System:**

-- Ubuntu (tested on 20.04) native with ROS 2
 - Ubuntu (tested on 20.04) with an NVIDIA gpu and nvidia-docker2 support
 - Windows 10, macOS(Intel, not arm), and Ubuntu without an NVIDIA gpu (using noVNC)